hutchpd/QuantumSuperposition/QuantumSuperposition/docs/LogicGates.md

 Assert.IsTrue(QuantumGateTools.AreMatricesEqual(composedGate.Matrix, customPhaseGate.Matrix));
 ```

-These examples illustrate how to leverage the quantum gate functionalities provided by the QuantumSuperposition library effectively.
+These examples show how to leverage quantum gate functionality in QuantumSuperposition effectively.